vcc-csc212/sm21/_docs/2-assignments/final.md

 : Functions and classes must be used appropriately to abstract and divvy-up your code (i.e., must follow OOP principles).

 Applications
-: Your final project should use the most appropriate data structures and/or algorithms to complete a task based on a real-world problem/context/scenario **and yuo should explain why said data structure or algorithm is the most appropriate for the task and for the given context/scenario/application**.
+: Your final project should use the most appropriate data structures and/or algorithms to complete a task based on a real-world problem/context/scenario **and you should explain why said data structure or algorithm is the most appropriate for the task and for the given context/scenario/application**.

 Video
 : Project should include a video of no more than 10 minutes where you: